samdengler/aws-serverless-workshops/DevOps/2_ContinuousDeliveryPipeline/README.md

 ## CodePipeline Overview

 CodePipeline orchestrates the steps to build, test, and deploy your code changes.
-Below is a screenshot of the CodePipeline you will build when have completed this module.
+Below is a screenshot of the CodePipeline created by the CodeStar project.

 ![Wild Rydes Unicorn API Continuous Delivery Pipeline](images/codepipeline-final.png)